IbrahimAbdelsattar/IbrahimAbdelsattar/README.md

 Here are some of the most significant projects I've worked on:

 - **Bank Term Deposit Prediction:**
   Built a predictive model to identify whether customers will subscribe to a term deposit based on their profile and campaign interactions.
-(This Repository 🔥)

 - **Employee Attrition Prediction:**
   Developed a machine learning model to predict employee turnover, helping businesses retain valuable talent.